dr-matt-smith/php-symfony-6-book/00_content/part08_testing/testing1.md

             $this->assertEquals($expectedResult, $result);
         }
     }
 ```

 Note the following:

 - test classes are located in directory `/tests`

+    - or a suitably named sub-directory, matching the `/src` namespaced folder they are testing

 - test classes end with the suffix `Test`, e.g. `SimpleTest`